 In 2012 she graduated from Swinburne University with a Master of Arts (Writing), and then set out on a solo drive around Australia taking five months to complete the journey, taking thousands of photographs, and visiting many interesting historical destinations in Queensland, New South Wales, South Australia, Western Australia and the Northern Territory.

-She founded the Writers of Wynnum Manly, is a member of the Queensland Writers Centre and is president of the Society of Women Writers Qld.
+She founded the Writers of Wynnum Manly, is a member of the Queensland Writers Centre and is past-president of the Society of Women Writers Qld.
 (2017/18, 2018/19)

 Di has many interests including photography, bamboo, travelling, housing for senior solo women, and more.
 As president of SoSeW Co-housing, she is working on a cohousing project for senior, solo women – a cohort in much need of affordable housing in Australia.